Venezuela travel note:

 Sex, Drugs and Rock n Roll in Venezuela

 Despite being one of the most difficult countries to travel to, Venezuela has a liberal policy toward weed.
 Legally you can possess up to twenty grams, but be warned, anything more can get you thrown in prison for a long time!
 Somewhere you definitely don’t want to be.
 Saying this, don’t flaunt your drug of choice, unwanted attention is best avoided whilst backpacking Venezuela in general.
-Cocaine is easily available and will set you back about eight dollars a gram.
+Cocaine is easily available.

-Venezuelans, especially in Merida, are real party animals and are also some of the most beautiful people on the planet… With beers costing just a few cents it’s possible to have some truly crazy nights out in Merida, just watch yourself.
+Venezuelans, especially in Merida, are real party animals and are also some of the most beautiful people on the planet… With beers costing just a dollar it’s possible to have some truly crazy nights out in Merida, just watch yourself.

 Travel Insurance for Venezuela